 I've always wanted to do a project to sew my own trench coat.
 I've loved trench coats since I was a teen and with autumn just around the corner, I think it would be a fun project the would result in a practical garment for the cool, wet weather that is on the way.
-(Actually, I live in Singapore and it is never cool here but I'm planning to Japan in the fall and it's likely going to be trench-coat-wearing weather then.)
+(Remember, I live in Chile in the southern hemisphere so the seasons are reversed.
+Even so, this makes a good project for spring if you're in the northern climes.)

 As I often do before a project, I wanted to research the trench coat history so I could better understand how and why they were made.
 Below is what I learned.
 If you're interested in a pattern and project to sew your own trench coat, please let me know in the comments at the end of the article.
 If a lot of readers are interested, I'll get started on the pattern.